ibm-cloud-docs/vmwaresolutions/services/veeam_managing_licenses.md

 To delete a Veeam license:

-1. From the VMware Solutions console, click **Licenses** from the left navigation pane.
+1. In the VMware Solutions console, click **Licenses** from the left navigation panel.
 2. Scroll down to the **Veeam licenses** table and select the license that you want to delete.
 3. From the **Actions** menu, click **Delete instance**.
 4. In the **Delete license** window, click **Delete**.